 Globus File Transfer Services

-For large data transfers between NREL’s high-performance computing (HPC) systems and another data center, or even a laptop off-site, we recommend using Globus.
+For large data transfers between NREL’s high-performance computing (HPC) systems and HPC Mass Storage, data centers, or even a laptop off-site, we recommend using Globus.

 What Is Globus?